LeanKit-Labs/lux.js/README.md

 Boy this thing is rough.
 Right now it doesn't have, but *might* have soon:

 * The ability to process multiple actions simultaneously, but with the Dispatcher preventing action/store collision.
-* Additional mixins and/or storage strategies
+* Additional mixins
 * More efficient component state update utilities (possibly looking into immutability helpers).
+* Debug helpers/add-ons to enhance dev-time visibility

 Other thoughts: